EdoardoBotta/RQ-VAE-Recommender/README.md

 # RQ-VAE Recommender
-This is a PyTorch reimplementation of a generative retrieval model based on RQ-VAE from "Recommender Systems with Generative Retrieval".
+This is a PyTorch implementation of a generative retrieval model based on RQ-VAE from "Recommender Systems with Generative Retrieval".
 ![image](https://github.com/EdoardoBotta/RQ-VAE/assets/64335373/199b38ac-a282-4ba1-bd89-3291617e6aa5)
 ### Currently supports
 * RQ-VAE Pytorch model implementation + Training on MovieLens 1M.